MicroFocus/alm-octane-js-rest-sdk/README.md

 ## Octane object

 The `Octane` object is used to connect to the SDP or SDM REST API.
 This SDK is designed to work seamlessly with either Open Text Core Software Delivery Platform (SDP) and Software Delivery Management.
 For simplicity, these products will be referred to as SDP in the sections below.
+Both namings reference the ALM Octane previous naming of the product.

 #### Import